coderdc13/time_series/README.md

 ### GARCH Discrepancies

-Besides the discrepancies in date of execution of test (underlined in blue), the student-author could find no other discrepancies between the starter code answer key and the student-author's generated answers.
+Besides the discrepancies in date of execution of test (underlined in blue for enhanced legibility by the Instructor Grader), the student-author could find no other discrepancies between the starter code answer key and the student-author's generated answers.

 ![answer for GARCH](images/ts/GARCH_answer.PNG)